Behavioural pseudometrics for continuous-time diffusions: Introduction

 Bisimulation~\cite{Milner80,Park81,Sangiorgi09} is a fundamental concept in the theory of transition systems capturing a strong notion of behavioural equivalence.
 The extension to probabilistic systems is due to Larsen and Skou~\cite{Larsen91}; henceforth we will simply say ``bisimulation'' instead of ``probabilistic bisimulation''.
 Bisimulation has been studied for discrete-time systems where transitions happen as steps, both on discrete~\cite{Larsen91} and continuous state spaces~\cite{Blute97,Desharnais98,Desharnais02}.
 In all these types of systems, a crucial ingredient of the definition of bisimulation is the ability to talk about \emph{the next step}.
 This notion of bisimulation is characterized by a modal logic~\cite{Larsen91} even when the state space is continuous~\cite{Desharnais98}.

 Some work had previously been done in what are called continuous-time systems, see for example~\cite{Baier08}, but even in so-called continuous-time Markov chains there is a discrete notion of time \emph{step}; it is only that there is a real-valued duration associated with each state that leads to people calling such systems continuous-time.
 They are often called ``jump processes'' in the mathematical literature (see, for example, \cite{Rogers00a,Whitt02}), a phrase that better captures the true nature of such processes.
-Metrics and equivalences for such processes were studied by Gupta et al.~\cite{Gupta04,Gupta06} but these results does not address the subtlety in our problem, we will discuss this further in Remark \ref{rem:subtlety}.
+Metrics and equivalences for such processes were studied by Gupta et al.~\cite{Gupta04,Gupta06} but the results therein do not address the subtlety in our problem (see Remark \ref{rem:subtlety}).

 There is a vast range of systems that involve true continuous-time evolution: deterministic systems governed by differential equations and stochastic systems governed by ``noisy'' differential equations called stochastic differential equations.
 These have been extensively studied for over a century since the pioneering work of Einstein~\cite{Einstein1905} on Brownian motion.
 In the physics literature such systems are often studied through partial differential equations governing the evolution of the probability density function; the equations are typically known as the Kolmogorov backward equation or the Fokker-Planck equation.